jowkar/focalscan/README.md

 Two FocalScan expression data input options exist:
 --------------------------------------------------

-1) A CSV-file with samples as columns and genes as columns.
+1) A CSV-file with samples as columns and genes as rows.

 2) A combination of the following:
     - The path to a directory containing separate read count files for each sample